yourpurebredpuppy logo

 My opinion is going to make some owners and potential owners unhappy.
 Nevertheless, it's based on my experience, research, and common sense.

-Yes, dogs want and deserve a fenced area in which to stretch their legs and run around a little, especially on dirt or grass, several times a day
+Yes.
+All dogs desire and deserve a fenced area in which to stretch their legs and run around a little, especially on dirt or grass, several times a day.

 Without a fenced yard, you would need to take your dog outside on a leash even for bathroom breaks.
 That really isn't fair to any dog larger than a Chihuahua.
 Dogs don't like being tethered to a leash all the time.